 Manual of Critical Incidents

-- Introduction to the method: short background theory necessary for the appropriate understanding of the approach
+a) Introduction to the methodology: short background theory necessary for the appropriate understanding of the approach.

-- Catalogue of critical incidents: 60 analysed critical incidents collected in 6 countries, giving a detailed and representative overview of the types of situations where cultural differences can cause misunderstandings, conflicts and can potentially jeopardise the treatment.
+c) Catalogue of critical incidents: 60 analysed critical incidents collected in 6 countries, offering a detailed and representative overview of the types of situations in which cultural differences can cause misunderstandings, conflicts and can potentially jeopardise the treatment.

 Medical Anthropology Reader

-In line with this double objective, the Reader will consist of two parts.
-The first part is dedicated to the short presentation of medical anthropological texts, based on a literature review of the past 10 years in the partner countries.
-The second part contains short essays on the most relevant sensitive zones discovered in the critical incidents collected by our team.
+In line with this double objective, the Reader consists of two parts.
+The first part is dedicated to the presentation of 12 medical anthropological texts, based on a literature review of the past ten years in the partner countries.
+The second part contains three short essays on the most relevant sensitive zones discovered in the critical incidents collected by our team.